Update: Anti-Slavery International and the UK’s Modern Slavery Bill

 The Parliamentary Process:

 The House of Lords Committee considered and amended the Bill in December 2014.
 The Bill then went to a Report Stage in the House of Lords on 23 and 25 February (The transcript of the debate is available here), where further amendments were debated and voted on.
 Anti-Slavery with its coalition partners have made proposals for and assisted in developing several of these amendments, including those on advocates for trafficked children, victim protection, protection for overseas domestic workers and transparency in supply chains.
-The Bill came back to the House of Commons on 17 March, where all the amendement suggested by the Lords were accepted, except the crucial amendment on protections for domestic workers.
+The Bill came back to the House of Commons on 17 March, where all the amendment suggested by the Lords were accepted, except the crucial amendment on protections for domestic workers.

 The Bill received Royal Assent and became a Modern Slavery Act on 26 March 2015.